PagerDuty Advance User Guide

 Required User Permissions

-• All users, with the exception of Limited and Full Stakeholders, can generate status updates for incidents assigned to them.
+• If you are not a Limited Stakeholder or Full Stakeholder, you can generate status updates for incidents assigned to you.

 📘